aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.15.2 (March 25, 2019) =
+* FIX: Correct a "Call to undefined method" when a database update didn't work (thanks itjebsen).

 = Version 2.15.1 (March 24, 2019) =
 * Improvement: Include more log information for trying to solve an issue for a developer feedback participant.